 If you're interested in sharing your personal story, watch Top 10 Tips for Sharing Your Story - created by youth!

-There are crisis centres open 24hrs/day.
+There are crisis centres open 24/7.
 Suicidal thoughts?
 Find someone to talk to!
 Canadian numbers here.

 Be open to new treatment options.
 They may not be what you had in mind, but could really have a positive impact for you.

-Wait times can be long & then sometimes that particular help doesn't work out.
-Remember, you still need help & you're still worthy.
+Wait times can be long and then sometimes that particular help doesn't work out.
+Remember, you still need help and you're still worthy of it.